Committees of the Scottish Parliament: Subject

-The Education, Children and Young People Committee considers and reports on matters falling within the responsibility of the Cabinet Secretary for Education and Skills and matters relating to the Scottish Child Abuse Inquiry within the responsibility of the Deputy First Minister.
-The committee convener is Sue Webber and Evelyn Tweed is deputy convener.
+The Education and Gaelic Committee considers and reports on matters falling within the responsibility of the Cabinet Secretary for Education, Culture and Gaelic, with the exception of culture, and on matters relating to the Historical Abuse Inquiry, redress and languages.
+The committee convener is Karen Adam and Katherine Sangster is the deputy convener.
+The other committee members are George Adam, Patricia Gibson, Duncan Dunlop and Angela Ross.